Orbiit/awesome-new-gunn-schedule-package/README.md

 ```ts
 .update(startDay: UTCDate, endDay: UTCDate): Promise<void>
 ```
-Like above, but it fetches the alternate schedules for the range between the given dates.
+Like above, but it fetches the alternate schedules in the range between the given dates.

 ```ts
 .get(date: UTCDate): Day